arvigeus/AZ-204/Learning Path/Containers.md

 #### Azure Container Apps environments

 Individual container apps are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps.
 Container Apps in the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
-You may provide an existing virtual network when you create an environment.
+You might provide an existing virtual network when you create an environment.

 Reasons to deploy container apps to the same environment include situations when you need to: